 The SMPH intranet is hosted by the WiscWeb WordPress Service.
 Administrative units can be granted access to WordPress to manage their own sections of the SMPH intranet.

-- Contact the web center at firstname.lastname@example.org.
+- Please use the Web submission form.
 The web center will follow up to discuss scope of work, objectives and goals, if necessary.

 - Prospective content managers will be required to complete DoIT’s WordPress training.